quarto-dev/quarto-web/index.md

 [Quarto Basics](docs/getting-started/quarto-basics.md) will help you learn the core mechanics of rendering markdown from the command line as well as how to specify document formats and options.

-[Executing Code](docs/computations/executing-code.md) covers creating computational documents with Quarto in more depth, including how to use Quarto with [JupyterLab](docs/computations/using-jupyter-lab.md) and [RStudio](docs/computations/using-rstudio.md).
+[Running Code](docs/computations/running-code.md) covers creating computational documents with Quarto in more depth, including how to use Quarto with [JupyterLab](docs/computations/using-jupyter-lab.md) and [RStudio](docs/computations/using-rstudio.md).